SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 <span style="font-family:monospace;font-style:Italic;font-size:34px;">VIII.
 The Lucifer Problem</span>

-The word Lucifer is not a proper name, but the Latin word for ‘morning star.’
+The word Lucifer is not a proper name, but the Latin word for ‘morning star,’ which literally referred to Venus in the Latin Vulgate.
 The KJV translators duplicated the word used in the Latin Vulgate instead of translating it.
 Here is a [comparison](https://www.biblegateway.com/verse/en/Isaiah%2014:12).

 <span style="font-family:monospace;font-style:Italic;font-size:26px;">Controversy</span>